Ammonium hydroxide poisoning

 - Medicines to treat symptoms

-Survival past 48 hours usually indicates recovery will occur.
-If a chemical burn occurred in the eye, permanent blindness will probably result.
+Survival past 48 hours usually means the person will recover.
+If the chemical burned their eye, permanent blindness will probably occur in that eye.

 Harchelroad FP Jr, Rottinghaus DM.
 Chemical burns.
 In: Tintinalli JE, Kelen GD, Stapczynski JS, Ma OJ, Cline DM, eds.
 Emergency Medicine: A Comprehensive Study Guide.
 6th ed.
 New York, NY: McGraw-Hill; 2004:chap 200.